Exporting and importing agents

 - Toggle data source inclusion

-- Provide any required credentials that were stripped during export
+- Provide any required credentials that were removed during export

 - Click Import to create the new agent.